mattbasta/itsdangerous-php/README.md

 ## Differences from itsdangerous

-1. `Signer`s cannot be specified in the constructor of a `Serializer`.
+1. `Signer` arguments cannot be specified in the constructor of a `Serializer`.
-2. `salt` cannot be specified in the methods of a `Serializer`.
-You should create new instances of the `Serializer` instead.
+2. JWS classes are not implemented.
+3. URL-safe classes are not implemented.